hdl-registers/hdl-registers/doc/sphinx/rst/user_guide/getting_started.rst

 for each module that has registers before each run.
 This makes sure that an up-to-date register definition is always used.

-This is a good example of how hdl_registers can be used in an effective way.
+This is a good example of how hdl-registers can be used in an effective way.